sbt/sbt/src/sphinx/Getting-Started/Scopes.rst

 --------------------------

-:doc:`Previously <Basic-Def>` we pretended that a key like `name` corresponded to one entry in sbt's map of key-value pairs.
+:doc:`Previously <Basic-Def>` we pretended that a key like :key:`name` corresponded to one entry in sbt's map of key-value pairs.
 This was a simplification.

 In truth, each key can have an associated value in more than one